mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 The dataset contains 17,379 rows and 17 columns, with each row representing the number of bike rentals within a specific hour of a day in the years 2011 or 2012.
 Weather conditions (such as temperature, humidity, and wind speed) are included in this raw feature set, and the dates are categorized as holiday vs. weekday etc.

-The field to predict is **cnt**, which contains a count value ranging from 1 to 977, representing the number of bike rentals within a specific hour.
+The field to predict is **_cnt_**, which contains a count value ranging from 1 to 977, representing the number of bike rentals within a specific hour.

 ## Model Overview ##

 In this example, we use historical bike rental counts as well as the weather condition data to predict the number of bike rentals within a specific hour in the future.
 We approach this problem as a regression problem, since the label column (number of rentals) contains continuous real numbers.

 Along this line, we split the raw data into two parts - data records in year 2011 to learn the regression model and data records in year 2012 to score and evaluate the model.
 Specifically, we employ the Decision Forest Regression algorithm as the regression model and build two models on datasets of different feature sets.
 Finally, we evaluate their prediction performance.
-We will elaborate the details in the following subsections.
+We will elaborate the details in the following sections.

 ## Microsoft R Server ##

-We build the models using the `RevoScaleR` library in MRS. The `RevoScaleR` library provides extremely fast statistical analysis on terabyte-class data sets without needing specialized hardware. `RevoScaleR`'s distributed computing capabilities can establish different computing context while remaining same `RevoScaleR` commands to manage and analyze data.
+We build the models using the `RevoScaleR` library in MRS. The `RevoScaleR` library provides extremely fast statistical analysis on terabyte-class datasets without needing specialized hardware. `RevoScaleR`'s distributed computing capabilities can establish different computing context while remaining same `RevoScaleR` commands to manage and analyze data.
 A wide range of `rx` prefixed functions that include functionality for:

 - Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R.
 - Efficiently storing and retrieving data in a high-performance data file.